MicrosoftDocs/microsoft-academic-services/academic-services/graph/tutorial-azure-databricks-hindex.md

 In this section, you create the first notebook cell to run PySparkMagClass notebook.

-1. Copy and paste following code block into the first cell to define MicrosoftAcademicGraph class.
+1. Copy and paste following code block into the first cell.

    ```python
    # Call PySparkMagClass notebook to define MicrosoftAcademicGraph class
    %run "/PySparkMagClass"
    ```

 1. Press the **SHIFT + ENTER** keys to run the code in this block.
+It defines MicrosoftAcademicGraph class.

 ## Define configration variables